domneedham/domneedham/README.md

 - 👋 Hi, I’m @domneedham
-- 👀 I’m interested in web, flutter, smart home and beta builds of everything :)
+- 👀 I’m interested in C#, Rust, smart home and beta builds of everything :)
-- 🌱 I’m currently learning to program microcontrollers
+- 🌱 I’m currently learning to program microcontrollers in Rust
-- 💞️ I’m looking to collaborate on open-source Home Assistant projects
+- 💞️ I’m looking to collaborate on open-source Home Assistant projects and build Pico software
 - 📫 How to reach me - Twitter!

 <!---